jesgarciamartinez/jesgarciamartinez.github.io/src/content/blog/coding-ai/index.md

         - sql
         - categorization

 ---

 Thoughts on codegen ai products
     - AI is good at
         - tailwind, react
-        - things together for context (eg tailwind)
+        - things together for context (eg Tailwind)
-            - but also, stuff like alpine is good for humans (see everything at once), for AIs we can statically analyze which css/js corresponds to which html and send them that
+            - but also, stuff like Tailwind or Alpine is good for humans (see everything at once), for AIs we can statically analyze which css/js corresponds to which html and send them that
-        - it seem code should be either raw html or react (most popular framework)
+        - it seems code should be either raw html or react (most popular framework)
-            -
     - How to ensure correctness - AI generates lots of code, need to be able to read quickly
         - types
         - assertions - can ask AI to come up with invariants